Critical and Cultural Theory Electives

 This course is an introduction to theories, methods, sources, and approaches for interdisciplinary research and creativity in and through the interdisciplinary field of American Studies.
 We will focus on the intersection of race, gender, sexuality, and disability with modern media technologies, from early photography in the mid-19th century to contemporary trends in machine learning and artificial intelligence.
 Through a process of shared inquiry, course participants will investigate the ways that historical legacies of oppression and futuristic speculation combine to shape human lives in the present under racial capitalism.
 Whether analyses of the automation of militarized border control in Texas, or of the ways that obsolete, racist concepts are embedded in machine vision and surveillance systems, the readings in the course will chart out the key moments in the co-evolution of race and technology in the Americas.
 Students will gain a working competence in all four tracks of the American Studies major (Space and Place; Comparative Studies in Race, Ethnicity, and Diaspora; Arts in Context; and Critical and Cultural Theory).
 Finally, we will also explore alternative paths toward a future where technology might help to effect the abolition of oppressive structures and systems, rather than continue to perpetuate them. [ more ]

-When the United States of America took official colonial control of the Philippines in 1898, Filipinos had already been fighting an anti-colonial struggle against Spain for several years.
+When the United States of America took official colonial control of the Philippines in 1898, the country had already been fighting an anti-colonial struggle against Spain for several years.
 With the start of the Philippine-American War in 1899, that fight continued.
-Keeping the always-present possibilities of Filipino revolt in mind, this course takes an interdisciplinary approach to the study of U.S. empire-building in the Philippines from the late-nineteenth to the mid-twentieth centuries.
-We will frame our understanding in terms of racial capitalism and the coloniality of power, with particular attention to the materiality of empire -- infrastructure, architecture, financing, markets, and population management -- and U.S. empire's production of racial, gender, indigenous, religious, and sexual categories and difference.
-Our readings may be drawn from critical ethnic studies, gender & sexuality studies, American studies, postcolonial theory, Black studies, disability studies, and more.
-Topics include the military "management" of Muslim, Christian, and animist groups, the Katipunan society, interracial intimacies, and early 20th century Filipino migration to the United States.
+Beginning with a survey of the racial and class complexities of the Philippine revolution, this course takes an interdisciplinary approach to the study of U.S. empire-building in the archipelago from the late-nineteenth to the mid-twentieth centuries.
+We will pay particular attention to plantation systems that connected the Philippines, Hawaii, and other sugar-growing regions; the history of Muslim communities' resistance to imperial power (of the Spanish, US, and the Philippine state) in the southern Philippines; constructions of Indigeneity during US colonialism; and various ways American notions of freedom, independence, and global power were articulated in, and transformed by, US occupation.
+Our readings may be drawn from critical ethnic studies, gender & sexuality studies, American studies, postcolonial theory, Black geography, disability studies, and more.
 Students are expected to take an active role in discussion, but no prior knowledge of the Philippines is expected. [ more ]

 AMST 374 SEM Black Critical Theory, Black Avant-Garde